vaultplay-dev/vaultplay-draw-worker/GITHUB_SETUP.md

 ### 4.3 Check GitHub Repository

 1. Go to your repository: `https://github.com/vaultplay-dev/vaultplay-draw-history`
-2. Navigate to `test/2025-01/test-draw/`
+2. Navigate to `test/2025-01/test-draw-2025-01-15-1400/` (or similar with current date/time)
 3. You should see `draw.json`
-4. View the commit - should show the worker's commit message
+4. View the commit - should show the worker's commit message with UTC time

 ## Step 5: Test Live Draw (Creates Release)